 Selenium is one of the leading test automation tools in the market.
 Selenium is first launched in 2004 as Selenium Core.
 In 2007, Selenium IDE & Selenium WebDriver are added.
 Later on, Selenium tools were named Selenium 2(2011), Selenium 3(2016).
 Now Selenium is coming as Selenium 4.0.

 Note: Still stable version is not released.
-The current version is Selenium 4 (Alpha 6), released on 28th April’19.
+The current version is Selenium 4 (Alpha 7), released on 10th November’20.
 We hope that all the features we are going to list here will be available in the next official Selenium 4 release.
 Until Selenium 4 is officially released, It’s not recommended to upgrade or migrate your existing Selenium Project

 To use this there is no need for extensive programming knowledge.
 It supports rapid test development.
 It is like a record and playback tool.